conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 `conda-forge`.
 These packages became the standard mechanism for delivering CUDA conda packages.
-Due to the scale of the reorganization, the CUDA 12.0, 12.1, and 12.2 releases also involved numerous additional fixes to the packaging structure to better integrate them in the Conda ecosystem.
+Due to the scale of the reorganization, the CUDA 12.0, 12.1, and 12.2 releases also involved numerous additional fixes to the packaging structure to better integrate them in the conda ecosystem.
 Due to the number of such changes that were required and the focus on improving the quality of these installations, during this time period no corresponding updates were provided for packages on the `nvidia` channel.
 While the `conda-forge` and `nvidia` channel package lists were the same (i.e. the same packages existed in both places